PabloLION/TEDxAOE/dev-doc.md

 1. formations - using split or staggered formation to hit more targets
 2. Per cb - extra vill in a dark age, or 21s faster fc
 3. Single targetting a unit instead of patrolling in smaller numbers
+4. how long does it take for fishing ships to pay for themselves + dock?